 Extension: Some students will be encouraged to enter one or both of the two externally examined Standards.

-The minimum literacy requirements (10 credits) are required to progress to the Level 2 Course (12ENT), Thematic Studies in English.
+The minimum literacy requirements (10 credits) are required to progress to the Level 2 Course (12EFL) English for Literacy

 English Level 2 12ENG

 There are three courses in Level 2 English offered for Year 12 students.